microsoft/ai-freezer-monitor/FreezerTempAlert/README.md

     1. Adafruit MCP9600
     > Note: If you're prompted to install other dependencies for these libraries, select *Install All*

-1. With FreezerTempAlert.ino open in the Arduino IDE select **Tools>Board>ESP32 DEV Module**
+1. With FreezerTempAlert.ino open in the Arduino IDE select **Tools>Board>Adafruit ESP32 Feather**

 1. Select the active COM Port in **Tools>Port**

 1. Press the *Upload* button
     ![Arduino upload button](/media/upload.png)

-1. If you output monitor prints out *Connecting......._____* you'll need to press the boot button on your ESP32 board.
-    >Note: you may have to press boot more than once for it to work.
+    > Note: If you output monitor prints out *Connecting......._____* you'll need to press the boot button on your ESP32 board.
+You may have to press boot more than once for it to work.

 1. Open the Arduino serial monitor to verify that everything is working properly on the board.